archived-user/cs101/README.md

 Programming languages eliminates ambiguity and verbosity (using more words than necessary) to get instructions across.
 Backus-Naur Form (BNF) is a formal notation to describe the syntax of a given language.

-Procedures package codes so that they can be repeatedly used.
-A procedure may take in some inputs and provide corresponding outputs.
-With procedures there is a need for controls.

 General guide to solving problems:

 0. Understanding the problem